palmetto/palmetto-components/docs/CONTRIBUTING.md

 * **refactor**: Changed code structure without affecting features.
 * **docs**: Added to, or improved documentation.
 * **style**: Change in code style without affecting features.

+### Prereleases
+If your code includes major changes or any breaking changes to the codebase, I.E, a new major version, or a large refactor, that will require a pre-release, and more extensive testing.
+To publish a pre-release, open (and eventutally merge) your PR against the `beta` branch.
+This will publish the package with a @beta tag which can then be easily consumed and tested by other consumers locally.